-HERSHEY — Downingtown West’s Doug Zapf couldn’t help but squint his eyes as the spotlight shone down on him as he was introduced in the parade of champions.
+HERSHEY — During the parade of champions, Downingtown West’s Doug Zapf couldn’t help but squint his eyes as the spotlight shone down on him.

 When he finally got on the mat to wrestle in the 106-pound final of the Class 3A PIAA Championships, Zapf didn’t shy away from the bright lights.